Jump straight to...

 If this gorgeous kitchen takes your fancy, you are going to want to go and check out our luxury kitchen design ideas too.

 9. Incorporate a smart corner units for recipe books

 Kitchen cabinets tend to come in standard sizes (unless you go bespoke) meaning you might have a little extra room at the end of the run of cupboards.
-If this is the case, a slim bookshelf section will maximise the space and keep your favourite recipes nearby.
+If this is the case, a slim bookshelf is the perfect kitchen storage idea as it will maximise the space and keep your favourite recipes nearby.

 10. Build in some storage for smaller items

 Even large and luxurious kitchens can suffer from clutter, and it's small items such as keys, notes, and magazines are usually responsible for the untidiness.
 Keep your kitchen serene and clutter-free with a clever storage solution, such as this brilliant built-in key and magazine rack by Guild Anderson.

 11. Mix in some cabinets with glass doors